maryam-v/blog-frontend/README.md

 ---
 ## Deployment (Vercel)

-### 1.Push the project to a public GitHub repository.
+### 1. Push the project to a public GitHub repository.

-### 2.Open the Vercel Dashboard and import the repository.
+### 2. Open the Vercel Dashboard and import the repository.

-### 3.Set the following environment variable on Vercel:
+### 3. Set the following environment variable on Vercel:

 ```bash
 NEXT_PUBLIC_API_BASE=https://REPLACE_WITH_YOUR_HEROKU_APP.herokuapp.com